-Defocus blur analysis can be generally categorized into gradient based and frequency based.
+Defocus blur analysis can be generally categorized into gradient and frequency based solutions.
 Gradient methods [8, 14, 19, 24, 31] exploit the fact that blur suppresses gradients.
 Thus the gradient distribution in a clear region should have more heavy-tail components and be flat to avoid strong peaks.
 In the frequency point of view [19, 30, 29], blur attenuates high frequency components and increases low frequency ones.

-However, all above approaches were designed to estimate defocus blur for narrow DoF images or images containing large blur, where the difference of edge sharpness in in-focus and out-of-focus regions are relatively significant.
+However, all above approaches were designed to estimate defocus blur for narrow depth of field images or images containing large blur, where the difference of edge sharpness in in-focus and out-of-focus regions are significant.
 They do not work similarly well at JNB level.
-The reason is that nearly all these descriptors collect local information for each estimated location.
-On relatively small regions, local information may not be stable enough for usable descriptor construction.
-So the local statistics on sharp and JNB regions are hardly distinguishable, making their classification much more challenging.
+The reason is that these descriptors collect local information.
+On relatively small regions, local information may not be stable enough for descriptor construction.
+So the local statistics on sharp and JNB regions are hardly distinguishable, making their classification challenging.

 A natural image example in Fig. 2 illustrates this problem.
 The red patch is clear and the blue one is blurred.
 Although both patches contain edge information, their local gradient distributions contradict the common sense that clear patch should contain more large-magnitude gradients shown in (c).
-The local Fourier spectra reveals similar ambiguity in (d).
+The local Fourier spectra reveal similar ambiguity in (d).
 It is due to the diverse complexity of latent structures in the two patches, where the blurred region here has more edges than the clear one.
-Since such ambiguity regions appear commonly in JNB images, traditional blur features would fail easily in these images.
-Note local gradient distribution features were used in [8, 19, 14, 31], and local frequency based metrics include slope of average power spectrum [19, 22], wavelet response [29], Gabor filter, etc. For these methods, only using information within a local region is not that powerful to differentiate JNB.
+Since such ambiguity regions appear commonly in JNB images, traditional blur features could fail on these images.
+Note local gradient distribution features were used in [8, 19, 14, 31] and local frequency based metrics include slope of average power spectrum [19, 22], wavelet response [29] and Gabor filter.
+For these methods, only using information within a local region is not enough for JNB.
 Other methods, e.g., matting [7, 6] and local appearance model maximum saturation [19, 23], encounter similar issues.